"March 6, 2013 -- Insomnia symptoms in middle age are strongly linked to the later development of heart failure, a large Norwegian study shows.

 - have a rare metabolic disorder called succinic semialdehyde dehydrogenase deficiency.

-To make sure you can safely take sodium oxybate, tell your doctor if you have any of these other conditions:
+To make sure sodium oxybate is safe for you, tell your doctor if you have:

 - liver disease;